OpenBB-finance/OpenBB/website/content/sdk/reference/keys/quandl.md

 ---
 title: quandl
-description: This documentation page describes how to set the Quandl Key in OpenBB finance using Python.
+description: "This documentation page describes how to set the Quandl Key in OpenBB" finance using Python.
 It provides parameters, return types, and code examples.
 keywords:
 - Quandl Key